ingenerator/vagrant-mirror/README.md

 detected, the host will trigger the guest to run rsync on the changed path to update the locally stored file.

-If you want to force a full resync, you can run `vagrant mirror-sync`.
+If you want to force a full resync, you can run `vagrant mirror sync`.

-If for some reason the mirror crashes you can just run `vagrant-mirror monitor` on the host to bring it back up.
+If for some reason the mirror crashes you can just run `vagrant mirror monitor` on the host to bring it back up.

 ## Advanced usage